sphinx-doc/sphinx/doc/markup/code.rst

 installed) and handled in a smart way:

 * There is a "highlighting language" for each source file.
-Per default, this is ``'python'`` as the majority of files will have to highlight Python snippets.
+Per default, this is ``'python'`` as the majority of files will have to highlight Python snippets, but the doc-wide default can be set with the :confval:`highlight_language` config value.

 * Within Python highlighting mode, interactive sessions are recognized automatically and highlighted appropriately.